How to get bird poop off your car

 It can damage your paint, so work fast to remove bird droppings from your car as soon as possible

-A car shampoo will also have ingredients that are designed to protect car paint, helping to prevent bird poo from doing damage in the future.
+A car shampoo will contain ingredients that are designed to protect car paint, and this added layer of protection will help prevent paint damage from any future bird-related damage.
 We would recommend waxing your paint after you've suffered a bird poo strike.
 This will restore the lustre of your paint, and give added protection from future dropping incidents, too.

 If you have bird poo on your windows, that will be easy to remove.
 A glass spray will contain vinegar, which will help lift the droppings quickly and easily and leave a streak-free finish.
 Watch out for the window rubbers, though, as bird poo can leave creamy grey stains on them.
 Again, a black plastic and rubber restorer will bring them back to their best.

-If you leave bird poo on your paint, it will probably eat through the lacquer to the paint below.
+If you leave bird poo on your paint, it can eat through to the layer of lacquer below.
 The nitrogen in bird poo - or bird lime as its' often called - is corrosive, especially on modern-day water-based car paintwork.
-If you fail to get the poo removed before it's caused damage, then you'll have to repair the paint.
+If you fail to get the poo removed before it's caused damage, then you'll have to repair the paint - which can prove costly.

 You could try T-Cut or a similar colour polish to blend the affected area back in using circular motions, as this should do enough to remove the marks.
 If not, a more thorough paint repair kit can be used, or you could call out a Smart repair expert to get the paint on your car smooth and matched for colour.